tlacaba/cse15l-lab-reports/lab-report-2-week-1.md

 ssh-add $env:YOUR_USER\.ssh\id_rsa
 ```
+Here is a [link](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_keymanagement#user-key-generation) that will describe the process of using `ssh-add` in more detail, but note that there is some deviation there from what you yourself may see or what you will be doing that can confuse you.

 From here, you're going to want to sign into the remote computer, make an .ssh directory with `mkdir .ssh`, then sign back out and send the public key file to .ssh/authorized_keys on the remote computer with `scp`.
 We will keep the private key for our own use.

 Here's me logging in without having to fill out my password: